paulhibbitts/published-markdown-files/leap-into-open-publishing-session-guide.md

 ---

-## ⚡️ Create File Bonus Challenge: On Your Own
+## ⚡️ On Your Own Challenge: Create & Publish Files

 **Difficulty:** ⭐ Intermediate